bloom-works/child-welfare-playbook-v2/stories/why-finding-help-is-hard-for-families-lessons-from-san-diego-county.md

 Based on these conversations, we created tools that other jurisdictions can use to better understand and support families:

-\[RESOURCE CARD/TILE: Parent personas]

-Personas that capture different family needs, barriers, and how they look for help.
-Jurisdictions can create their own personas to understand families' specific needs and create targeted strategies to support them.
-Personas can also be used in staff training.
+* **Parent personas** that capture different family needs, barriers, and how they look for help

-\[RESOURCE CARD/TILE: Family journey maps]

-Maps showing families' starting points and where they get stuck, redirected, or overburdened.
-Plotting out the steps a family has to take to get connected to support can spotlight pain points, gaps, and opportunities for intervention.

-\[RESOURCE CARD/TILE: Community pathways map]
+* **Family journey maps** showing where families get stuck, redirected, or overburdened as they try to access support

-A map highlighting the two ways families get connected to support in San Diego County: the reporter pathway (where mandated reporters call a warmline or CPS hotline) and the family pathway (run by local helplines that families can call directly).
+* **Community pathways map** highlighting the two ways families get connected to support in San Diego County: through mandated reporters (warmlines/CPS hotlines) or through local helplines that families contact directly

 - - -